-Cobots learning digital twins
+Cobots learning by demonstration

 Start date: July 2022